-- Five to seven (5-7) learning objectives (please review Bloom's Taxonomy) - Introduction/rationale for the project - Your why (why are you personally interested in this topic) - Academic why (a brief description of the problem according to the scholarly literature) - Social significance/Their why (why should the audience be interested in this topic) - The Problem: fully define/describe the problem from a social ecology and/or bio-psycho-social-spiritual perspective including it's historical and current impact on individuals, families, communities, and society as appropriate. - Options: describe approaches to prevention.
-Intervention, harm reduction, etc. for the target behavior or group based on the scholarly literature. - The Plan: describe the plan for addressing the target behavior(s) or groups.
+- Five to seven (5-7) learning objectives (please review Bloom's Taxonomy in Canvas) - Introduction/rationale for the project - Your why (why are you personally interested in this topic) - Academic why (a brief description of the problem according the scholarly literature) - Social significance/Their why (why should the audience be interested in this topic) - The Problem: fully define/describe the problem from a social ecology and/or bio-psycho-social-spiritual perspective including its historical and current impact on a) individuals, b) families, c) communities, and d) society as appropriate. - Describe approaches to: a) prevention, b) Intervention, and c) harm reduction, etc. for the target behavior or group based on the scholarly literature. - The Plan: describe the plan for addressing the target behavior(s) or groups.